magalha7/myapp/README.md

 # myapp
+---
+date: 2019-09-22
+category:
+tags:
+  - html
+  - nodejs
+  - mongodb
+authors: [magalha7]
+layout: post
+title: Challenge Elo Group Form
-This repository is part of the programming challenge Elo Group.
+description: This repository is part of the programming challenge Elo Group.
+---

 The requirements necessary to run this application are: